numerous-com/numerous-apps/docs/README.md

 ### **Simple Yet Powerful**
 - **Intuitive Syntax:** Develop reactive web apps using standard Python and HTML.
 - **Quick Start:** Utilize the `numerous-bootstrap` command to create a new app in seconds.
-- **Lightweight Core:** Built atop FastAPI, Uvicorn, Jinja2, and AnyWidget to keep the core lightweight and simple.
+- **Lightweight Core:** Built atop FastAPI, Uvicorn, Jinja2, and anywidget to keep the core lightweight and simple.

 ### **Modern Architecture**
-- **Component-Based:** Leverage [AnyWidget](https://anywidget.dev/) for reusable, framework-agnostic components.
+- **Component-Based:** Leverage [anywidget](https://anywidget.dev/) for reusable, framework-agnostic components.
 - **Clear Separation:** Use Python for logic, CSS for styling, and Jinja2 for templates.
 - **Process Isolation:** Each session runs independently, enhancing stability and scalability.